andrewekhalel/edafa/README.md

-# tf_predictor
+# tta_predictor

-tf_predictor is a wrapper that implements Test Time Augmentations (TTA) to images in Tensorflow.
+tta_predictor is a wrapper that implements Test Time Augmentations (TTA) to images for computer vision tasks like: segmentation.
 TTAs guarantees significant gain in most of the computer vision tasks.
-All you need is inherit the base class, pass your model and decide which augmentations do you want.
+All you need is inherit the base class, implement virtual methods according to your model and decide which augmentations do you want.